-If, after reviewing the factors, the Board determines that an applicant is ineligible for licensure, the Board may disclose to the applicant information contained in the criminal history record check that is relevant to the denial.
+If, after reviewing the factors, the Board determines that the grounds set forth in subsections (1), (2), (3), (4), (5), or (6) of G.S.
+90-171.37 exist, the Board may deny licensure of the applicant.
+The Board may disclose to the applicant information contained in the criminal history record check that is relevant to the denial.
 The Board shall not provide a copy of the criminal history record check to the applicant.
 The applicant shall have the right to appear before the Board to appeal the Board's decision.

 However, an appearance before the full Board shall constitute an exhaustion of administrative remedies in accordance with Chapter 150B of the General Statutes.

-(d) Limited immunity. -- The Board, its officers and employees, acting in good faith and in compliance with this section, shall be immune from civil liability for denying licensure to an applicant based on information provided in the applicant's criminal history record check."
+(d) Limited immunity. - The Board, its officers and employees, acting in good faith and in compliance with this section, shall be immune from civil liability for denying licensure to an applicant based on information provided in the applicant's criminal history record check."

 SECTION 3.
 G.S.
-90-171.23(b) is amended by adding a new subdivision to
+90-171.23(b) is amended by adding a new subdivision to read:

-- "(b) Duties, powers.
-The Board is empowered to: - 38 ...
-39 (19) Request that the Department of Justice conduct 40 criminal history record checks of applicants for 41 licensure pursuant to G.S.
+- ''(b)Duties, powers.
+The Board is empowered to: - (19)Request that the Department of Justice conduct criminal history record checks of applicants for licensure pursuant to G.S.
 114-19.11."

-42 SECTION 4.
+SECTION 4.
 This act becomes effective January 1, 2002.